You’ve found some truffles in your garden, you’re very excited, you’ve ordered that new car you’ve always had your eye

 Cooking with Truffles

-“It is harder to sell a truffle than find one” is what I hear from other people.
+“It is harder to sell a truffle than find one” is what I hear from a good number of people.
 These days pubs and restaurants want all the paper work and traceability of their ingredients so rarely do “back door sales”.
-We occasionally buy in English truffles, please contact us.
-We also suggest that you enjoy them yourself or give them to friends.
+We very occasionally buy in English truffles, so please contact us.
+We suggest that you enjoy them yourself or give them to friends.
 Truffle butter is the best way of preserving them and can be frozen.